develephant/s3-lite-plugin/docs-src/docs/notes.md

 # Slow responses

-Depending on network conditions, device, and file size there can be a number of seconds delay between issuing a command to S3, and the actually response.
+Depending on network conditions, device, and file size there can be a number of seconds delay between issuing a command to S3, and the actual response.